trimcore/scada/doc/atom.md

 2 | 0x1E | 8 | 0x01 0x1E
 3 | 0x1F | 9 | 0x01 0x1F

+### Remaining bits

+Remaining bits have additional interpretation:

+Bit | Interpretation
+-|-
+60 | If set, the last code-point is as-if preceeded by 0x01, i.e. uppercase letter or  digit `4` - `9`.
+61 | If the last character is `s` but it wouldn't otherwise fit, 61st bit is set.
+62 | Always 0 *(reserved)*
+63 | Always 0 *(the bit is 1 for numeric atom)*

+### Numbers encoded as strings

 Numbers are by default encoded as numeric Atoms.

-To force encoding a number as a string Atom, enclose the input string by single or double quotes.
+To force a number to be encoded as a string Atom, enclose the input string by single or double quotes.
 Then the number will be, if possible, stored as sequence of code-points.

 **Warning:** Number encoded in this way does NOT compare equal to regular numeric Atom.